-The original recipe suggests water icing and banana chips on the top of the loaf, but instead I sprinkled demerara sugar over the mixture before baking, which resulted in a delicious sweet crunchy topping!
+The original recipe suggests decorating the cake with glacé icing water and banana chips.
+But instead, I sprinkled demerara sugar over the top before baking; which resulted in a delicious sweet crunchy topping.

-I have experimented a couple of times with this recipe since I put my original post on, as I wanted to see if it would work out by using the very simple ‘all in one method’.
-And great news….it worked a treat!
-So not only is the cake gorgeous, but it can be rustled up in no time at all too!
+I have experimented a couple of times with this recipe since I put the original post on the blog, as I wanted to see if it would work using the very simple ‘all in one method’.
+And great news, it does!
+So not only is the cake gorgeous, but it can also be rustled up in no time at all.

 Ingredients

-140g butter – as always, I like to use Lurpak full fat spreadable butter!
+140g butter, softened (I use Lurpak full fat spreadable butter)

 140g caster sugar